andrematte/scraping-covid19-brazil/README.md

 ## To-do

 - Come up with a solution to generate browser headers in order to improve usability.
 This can be achieved by using the fakeheaders Python library.
+- Fix scripts in order to download data for 2022 and subsequent years.

 ## License